Stage Information for Adult Hodgkin Lymphoma

 The designation E is used when well-localized extranodal lymphoid malignancies arise in or extend to tissues beyond, but near, the major lymphatic aggregates.
 Stage IV refers to disease that is diffusely spread throughout an extranodal site, such as the liver.
 If pathologic proof of involvement of one or more extralymphatic sites has been documented, the symbol for the site of involvement, followed by a plus sign (+), is listed.

+Table 1.
 Notations for Identifying Sites

 Current practice is to assign a clinical stage (CS) based on the findings of the clinical evaluation and a pathologic stage (PS) based on the findings of invasive procedures.

 For example, a patient who has disease in the chest and neck, systemic symptoms, and a negative lymphangiogram might be found at laparotomy to have involvement of the spleen, liver, and bone marrow.
 Thus, the precise stage of such a patient would be CS IIB, PS IVB (S+)(H+)(M+).

 The American Joint Committee on Cancer (AJCC) has designated staging using the Ann Arbor classification system to define adult Hodgkin lymphoma.